Matus-Dubrava/react/fundamentals/react/README.md

 ## lazy loading

-The idea behind lazy loading is load some component asynchronously, only when they are actualy needed so we are not loading the whole JavaScript code at once.
+The idea behind lazy loading is to load some component asynchronously, only when they are actualy needed so that our JavaScript code doesn't need to be downloaded all at once.
 This can improve user experience if the components are big in size.

 If we are using preconfigured webpack with *create-react-app* then we can create a higher order component in our JavaScript project and use it to load some of our components that are not immediately needed when the user enters our page.